xmos/lib_audio_dsp/doc/rst/01_tool_user_guide/setup.rst

          source .venv/bin/activate
          pip install -e ./lib_audio_dsp/python

 #.
-Connect an XCORE-AI-EXPLORER using both USB ports
+Connect an XK-EVK-XU316 using both USB ports

 #.
 The examples are presented as a Jupyter notebook for interactive development.
    Install Juptyer notebooks into the Python virtual environment with the command: